subzzone/CS2-Connect-Message/README.md

 - Bright colors when connecting and disconnecting.
 - Display the name of the user who disconnects.

+## New features

+- Add Languages

+  Now you can add custom languages; you just need to translate the lines.
+It's very important to follow the order.

+  Ubication file ***connect-message/cfg/cmlanguages.lua***

+  Ex: ["hi"] = {"बॉट", "उपयोगकर्ता", "कट गया", "जुड़ गया"}

+  Ubication file ***connect-message/cfg/cmconfig.lua***

+  EX: language = "hi",

+- Enable and disable bot notifications

+  Now you have the option to choose whether you want to show bot notifications or not.
+To do so, simply access the file ***connect-message/cfg/cmconfig.lua*** and change 'true' to enable them or 'false' to disable them.

+- Change nametag

+  Now you can customize the label name by simply accessing the file ***connect-message/cfg/cmconfig.lua***  and changing the value of 'nameTag' to your desired one.
 ## Images

 <h1 align="center">